-All laboratories with licenses to handle and analyze radioactive materials must participate in MAPEP to support DOE's Environmental Management activities.
-MAPEP is a laboratory comparison program that tracks performance accuracy and tests the quality of environmental data reported to DOE.
-MAPEP standards are distributed twice a year.
-The standards include air filter, soil, vegetation, and water matrices for stable inorganic, organic, and radioactive elements representative of those at DOE sites.
-The MAPEP studies conducted during 2021 were MAPEP Series 44 and MAPEP Series 45.
-Three SRS laboratories and two SRS-contracted laboratories continue to participate in MAPEP.
-The SRS Environmental Laboratory participated in the two MAPEP studies, receiving acceptable results of 99% on MAPEP Series 44 and 100% on MAPEP Series 45.
+All laboratories performing environmental analytical measurements in support of DOE's Environmental Management (DOE-EM) activities must participate in MAPEP.
+This intercomparison program is an integral component of the DOE-EM Laboratory Management Division's QA program, ensuring that laboratories provide DOE-EM with defensible, accurate data.
+The Radiological and Environmental Sciences Library twice a year prepares, characterizes, and distributes MAPEP proficiency samples, which contain environmentally important and compliance-required constituents in representative matrices.
+The samples include air filter, soil, vegetation, and water matrices with stable inorganic, organic, and radioactive elements representative of those found at DOE sites.
+The MAPEP rounds conducted during 2022 were MAPEP 46 and 47.
+The SRS Environmental Laboratory participated in the two MAPEP studies, receiving acceptable results for 100% of results on MAPEP Series 44 and 100% on MAPEP Series 45.

-Two SRS subcontracted laboratories participated in MAPEP Series 44 and had acceptable results in 99% of the water and soil matrices.
-One subcontracted laboratory participated in MAPEP Series 45 and received 95% acceptable results for both water and soil matrices.
-SRS sent all applicable environmental samples to the subcontracted laboratories, which continued to successfully participate in the MAPEP program.
+One SRS subcontracted laboratory participated in MAPEP Series 47 and had acceptable results in 97% of the water and soil matrices.
+SRS sent all applicable environmental samples to the subcontracted laboratory, which continued to successfully participate in the MAPEP program.